-Because women, on average, live significantly longer than men, insurance companies have to pay out death benefits less frequently.
-This makes buying an insurance policy less expensive for women.
+Because men, on average, live significantly shorter than women, insurance companies have to pay out death benefits more frequently.
+This makes buying an insurance policy more expensive for men.

 Most life insurance companies require you to have a physical before telling you what policy options are available and giving you price options.

 If you have had serious health issues (for example, a heart attack or cancer) or any habits that are bad for your health (such as smoking), you will not have as many policy options available to you.
 The options that are available to you will have much higher premiums because there is a higher likelihood the insurance company will have to pay out sooner.

 Think through what you can afford.
 If you are young and just getting started in a career, you may not be able to afford permanent life insurance.
 In that case, term life insurance (which covers you for a set amount of time) would be the best and most affordable option.

 If you are older and have an established career and savings, you may be able to spend more on life insurance that lasts for the rest of your life instead of expiring after a certain point.

 Maybe you have young children who will not be independent for 10-20 years, and you want to make sure they are taken care of—house paid off, debts taken care of, funeral costs covered—if something happens to you.
 If that’s the case, then the ideal life insurance would be term life insurance.

 On the other hand, you may be older but have a child or spouse who requires much medical care and will need someone to look after them once you are gone.
 If that is the case, a form of permanent life insurance may be right for you.

 Types of Life Insurance